pelitro-rcw/dengue-tabular-models/README.md

 ### Honest caveat

-The early-warning label is peak-anchored and case-derived, which caps achievable AUROC at about 0.85.
+The early-warning label is peak-anchored and case-derived, which bounds achievable AUROC; the enriched representation reaches about 0.87 at the city scale.
 The pipeline is a demonstration of the featurisation method, not an operational forecast-skill claim.

 ## Citation